 Habitat: Hog peanut grows in moist soils in woods, meadows and prairies in full sun to partial shade.
 Other vegetation is helpful to support the vine.
 It is a nitrogen fixing legume.
 Propagation is from the scattered upper stem seeds and from the buried seed pods.

 Names: The genus, Amphicarpaea, is from two Greek words referring to two kinds of seed (the upper pods and the ground level pod).
 Amphi meaning 'both' and karpos meaning 'fruit'.
 The species, bracteata, Latin for 'bracted', refers to having 'bracts' like the small oval bracts subtending each flower.
 As to the common name, Hog-peanut, the fruits of the self-fertile flowers mature just at or below the ground level or under a mulch if the area is mulched.
 These provide a good protein source for hogs and other rooters.

 Comparisons: Similar species to this are Groundnut, Apios americana, which has 5-part leaves; Trailing Wild Bean, Strophostyles helvola, which has 3-part leaves also, but much more pointed, pink flowers, and the seed pod is a long bean-like pod.

 Above: A typical flower cluster and leaf.
 Note how the banner petal curls backward at the edges.

 Below: 1st photo - Each flower is subtended by a small oval bract.
 2nd photo - The leaf stalk ends with a pair of grooved stipules.

 Below: 1st photo - The vines are usually a reddish-brown with tawny colored hair.
-Hair can be white and appressed to the stem also.
+Hair can be white and appressed to the stem also - this is a difference between varieties.
 2nd photo - The above ground flowers produce a garden pea-like pod that turns to brown at maturity.

 Below: 1st photo - The 3-part leaflet, note the longer stalk on the terminal leaflet.
 2nd photo The pods contain 1 to 4 (usually 3) bean-like flattened seeds.
 Pods have a hairy edge.